mstksg/inCode/copy/entries/monad-plus-3.md

 farmer ends up on the west bank.

-If we add the filter on redundant moves mentioned earlier, the next valid solutions come at length 13, and then at 19:
+If we add the filter on redundant moves mentioned earlier, the next valid solutions with no direct redundancies come at length 13, and then at 19:

 ~~~haskell
 λ: findSolutions 13